VisLab/EEG-HDF5-Tools/c/README.md

 ```

 ## Limitations
-Due to the nature of C, compound data types are read as raw data.
+- Due to the nature of C, compound data types are read as raw data.
 However,
   certain structs are supplied to provide access to some of the more common
   compound datatypes.

+- Since C lacks generics, there are functions to write datasets for each data
+  type (`int`, `double`, and `char *`)